 - Non-routine work increases process risk and can directly lead to conditions that make a catastrophic accident much more likely.

-- Safe work practices are critical elements in the management of non-routine work.
+- Safe work practices are critical elements in the management of this non-routine work.

 - Safe work procedures and permits help ensure that workers understand the hazards and take appropriate actions to manage risk when performing non-routine work activities.

-Policies – govern the safe work practices and state the scope of activities that require a permit provided by the safe work practice.
+Polices – Govern the safe work practices and state the scope of activities that require a permit provided by a safe work practice

 - The procedures and supporting documents and forms associated with the Safe Work Practices program should be fully documented, authorized, version controlled and subject to periodic review.

 - These documents should be available to all personnel involved in the practices both staff and contractors.

 - A Senior Manager should be the single point of accountability for the system managing Safe Work, including the Permit to Work system.

 - Roles should be specified for all people involved in the planning, approval, and execution of the work practices.
 These should include a description of all responsibilities and the necessary competence needed to fulfill these roles.

 3. Training and Competency

 - All individuals involved in Safe Work Practices should be trained and certified for all roles they fulfill in the system.
 This training should include complete understanding of the planning, approval and execution of the practices and intent of the system.

 - This should include both plant staff and contractors.